corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/mgm-onboarding.md

 ### Build Registration Context Using Bash

-To build the registration context using Bash, run the following command, replacing `<TLS-CA-PEM-certificate>` with the PEM format certificate of the CA.
+To build the registration context using Bash, run the following command, replacing `<TLS-CA-PEM-certificate>` with the PEM format certificate of the CA. This is the trustroot used to validate member certificates.
 The certificate must all be on one line in the curl command.
 Replace new lines with `\n`.
 ```shell
 export TLS_CA_CERT=<TLS-CA-PEM-certificate>